The Myth of Biological

 lousy physically is enough to put anybody in a bad mood.

-Some people believe women experience undesirable mood
+Some people believe women experience

 changes for biological reasons because of menopause.
-However, a
+However,

 study by psychologists at University of Pittsburgh reported in

-1990 found that "Menopause usually doesn't trigger stress or
+1990 found that "Menopause usually doesn't trigger stress

 depression in healthy women, and it even improves mental health

 for some".
-According to Rena Wing, one of the psychologists who
+According to Rena Wing, one of the psychologists

 did the study, "Everyone expects menopause to be a stressful